stefanyayala/Machine-Learning-Fundamentals/README.md

 # Machine-Learning-Projects

 Welcome to the **Machine Learning Projects Repository**!
-This repository contains various machine learning projects showcasing fundamental and advanced concepts in predictive modeling, classification, and data analysis.
+This repository contains various machine learning projects showcasing fundamental concepts in predictive modeling, classification, and data analysis.
 The projects included in this repository utilize a variety of datasets, algorithms, and evaluation techniques, offering a hands-on approach to understanding key principles of machine learning.
 Key topics:
 - Supervised learning
 - Unsupervised learning
 - Decision trees and classification models